 And, as always, when travelling in remote areas, make sure you have ample water and snacks with you, plus a safety plan if things go wrong!

-From the hike in, to a swim in the sparkling pool and the cleansing spray of the waterfall, a day spent here can be anything you hope for… adventure, escape, peace, tranquility.
+From the hike in, to a swim in the sparkling pool and the cleansing spray of the waterfall, a day spent here can be anything you hope for… adventure, escape, peace, tranquillity.

 A dazzling turquoise gem nestled in a setting of emerald and ochre, this hidden treasure is definitely a highlight when visiting Karijini National Park in the Pilbara.